-Taboo trade-offs are cognitively taxing and emotionally unpleasant; they are aversive states that people prefer to avoid (Ehrich and Irwin 2005; Gross 1998, 2002; Luce, Bettman, and Payne 1997; Nowlis, Kahn, and Dhar 2002).
+Taboo trade-offs are cognitively taxing and emotionally unpleasant; they are aversive states that people prefer to avoid (Gross 1998, 2002; Ehrich and Irwin 2005; Luce, Bettman and Payne 1997; Nowlis, Kahn and Dhar 2002).
 Thus, consumers who are offered justifications that reframe taboo trade-offs into something less distressing may forgive companies that transgress (Aaker, Fournier, and Brasel 2004; McGraw and Tetlock 2005).

-In our inquiry, we explore how organizations reframe their market-pricing strategies into communal-sharing behavior (e.g., "Like a good neighbor, State Farm is there").
-Previous research supports our notion that relational framing can assuage distress over market-pricing strategies (Tuk et al. 2009).
-For instance, the Clinton administration effectively justified granting favors to campaign donors by invoking the norm of reciprocity: friends (Clinton) returning a favor to friends (donor; Cialdini 2001; McGraw and Tetlock 2005).
-Similarly, we examine how organizations in religion and health care can use communal rhetoric to neutralize negative reactions to commercial marketing strategies.
+In our inquiry, we explore how organizations reframe their market-pricing strategies into communal-sharing behavior (e.g. "Like a good neighbor, State Farm is there").
+Previous research supports our notion that relational framing can assuage distress over market-pricing strategies (Tuk, Verlegh, Smidts, and Wigboldus 2009).
+For instance, the Clinton administration effectively justified granting favors to campaign donors by invoking the norm of reciprocity: friends (Clintons) returning a favor to friends (donors; Cialdini 2001; McGraw and Tetlock 2005).
+Similarly, we examine how organizations in religion and healthcare can use communal rhetoric to neutralize negative reactions to commercial marketing strategies.

-Organizations offering justifications may successfully manage consumer impressions because consumers' default cognitive reaction is to readily accept justifications, particularly when it is difficult to process information and weigh the credibility of claims (Gilbert, Krull, and Malone 1990; Kunda 1990; Petty and Cacioppo 1986; Tetlock 2002; Tuk et al. 2009).
-Insofar as the public is not invested in monitoring church or corporate misconduct, churches and corporations may have considerable latitude in assuaging reactions to apparent norm violations.
+Organizations offering justifications may successfully manage consumer impressions because consumers' default cognitive reaction is to readily accept justifications, particularly when it is difficult to process information and weigh the credibility of claims (Kunda 1990; Gilbert, Krull, and Malone 1990; Petty and Cacioppo, 1986; Tetlock, 2002; Tuk et al. 2009).

+Insofar as the public is not invested in monitoring church or corporate misconduct, churches and corporations may have considerable latitude to assuaging reactions to apparent norm violations.